The Hunt (2020 film): Plot

-Inspecting the pickup truck outside, Crystal learns her true location upon finding that its Arkansas license plate is a fake with a real Croatian one beneath.
-She also discovers a booby trap wired to the driver's-side door and warns another captive, a conspiracy theorist podcaster named Gary, not to take the truck.
-They board a train car full of refugees, whom Gary believes to be crisis actors; the train is then raided by Croatian soldiers.
-When Gary tries to convince the soldiers of Manorgate and the refugees' perfidy, a refugee, "Crisis Mike", admits to Gary that he is indeed one of the hunters but the other refugees are innocent.
-He reveals the raid was unplanned and offers a head start for Gary's cooperation.
-Gary takes a grenade from Mike and uses it to kill him.
-Crystal is then taken to a refugee camp where she meets Don, another escapee.
-Oliver, an envoy from the U.S. Embassy in Zagreb, arrives to take them to the embassy.
-During the drive, Oliver probes into why they were selected for the hunt, and lets out a Freudian slip, stating that they "must have been selected for a reason".
-Suspicious, Crystal kicks Oliver out of the car and runs him over.
+Inspecting the pickup truck outside and removing fake license plates, Crystal learns she is in Croatia.
+She also discovers a booby-trap wired to the driver's-side door and warns Gary, a conspiracy theorist podcaster.
+They board a train full of refugees, whom Gary believes to be crisis actors; the train is then raided by Croatian soldiers.
+When Gary tries to convince them of Manorgate and the refugees' perfidy, refugee "Crisis Mike" admits that he is indeed one of the hunters but the other refugees are innocent.
+The raid was unplanned, and he offers a head start for Gary's cooperation.
+Gary wrestles a grenade from Mike and uses it to kill him.
+Crystal is taken to a refugee camp where she meets up with Don.

+Oliver, an envoy from the Croatian U.S. Embassy, arrives to extract them but during the drive Crystal becomes suspicious of his comments, kicks Oliver out of the car and runs him over.

-She and Don find Gary's body in the trunk with a box marked "bribe money" and a map, and realize that Oliver was one of the hunters.
-Crystal tells Don the story of "the Jackrabbit and the Box Turtle", a version of "The Tortoise and the Hare" in which the Jackrabbit kills the Box Turtle after losing.
-At Oliver's intended destination, near the site of the captives' weapons cache, Crystal kills the hunters she finds and wounds their tactical consultant Sgt.
+She and Don find Gary's body in the trunk with a box marked "bribe money" and a map.
+Crystal tells Don the story of "the Jackrabbit and the Box Turtle", in which the Jackrabbit kills the Box Turtle after losing a race with him.
+At Oliver's intended destination, Crystal kills Richard, Ted, Martin, Peter, Liberty, and injures their tactical consultant Sgt.
 Dale.
 Athena calls out to Don via radio, asking if he killed Crystal.
-When Don refuses to disarm and aims his gun at Crystal, she kills him.
-Crystal tortures the wounded Sgt.
-Dale to get Athena's location, then kills him.
-A flashback reveals that Athena's group text exchange was a joke.
+Don refuses to disarm aiming his gun at Crystal, who kills him.
+She tortures Sgt.
+Dale to get Athena's location - revealing during their exchange that she previously served in Afghanistan - then kills him.
+In reality, Athena's group text exchange was a joke.
 However, it was leaked on the internet, creating furor over "Manorgate".
-Subsequently, the group text's participants, whose careers were ruined, decide to make Manorgate a reality and abduct those responsible for spreading the conspiracy theory.
+Subsequently, the group's participants, whose careers were ruined, decide to make Manorgate a reality and abduct those responsible for spreading the conspiracy theory.